International Women’s Day

 During her hotel management training, she unexpectedly became pregnant.
 Contrary to many expectations, Silvana managed to continue her training almost seamlessly after the birth of her daughter and successfully completed it.
 She is now on a compulsory internship.

-Silvana told us that her daughter has made her even more motivated to achieve her goals in order to be able to take care of herself and her daughter as best as possible.
+Silvana told us that her daughter has made her even more motivated to achieve her goals to be able to take care of herself and her daughter as best as possible.

 Despite all the hurdles (including the pandemic), Silvana has not lost sight of her goal of leading a financially independent life.
 This makes her a role model for many young women and especially for her daughter.
 We are proud of Silvana and all our scholarship holders who work so determinedly and hard for their independent future!